Vicky Kaushal: Career progression (2021–2024)

 Kaushal took another part of a small-town man in the family film The Great Indian Family (2023), saying that he enjoyed the process of portraying middle-class aspirations and simplicity.
 Reviewers for Hindustan Times and The Quint took note of how much his performance enhanced a mediocre film.
 It had minuscule box-office collections.
 In his second collaboration with Meghna Gulzar, Kaushal portrayed India's first field marshal, Sam Manekshaw in the biopic Sam Bahadur.
 Kaushal and Gulzar were keen to make the film historically accurate without taking many creative liberties.
 To portray Manekshaw in his less-documented younger years, Kaushal relied on meetings with Manekshaw's grandson.
 Critic Shubhra Gupta commended Kaushal for playing Mankeshaw "without becoming a caricature".
-It was a modest commercial success.
+It was a commercial success.
 Kaushal had a brief role (billed as a special appearance) in Hirani's comedy-drama Dunki, starring Shah Rukh Khan and Pannu.
 A reviewer for Film Companion believed that his appearance had greatly benefitted the film.
 Kaushal received further Filmfare nominations for his performances in Sam Bahadur and Dunki, winning Best Supporting Actor for the latter.

 In 2024, Kaushal starred alongside Triptii Dimri and Ammy Virk in Bad Newz, a comedy about heteropaternal superfecundation.
 Taking note of his comic timing, News18's Titas Chowdhury wrote that he "single-handedly tries to elevate this middling script".
 A song from the film, "Tauba Tauba", featuring Kaushal, gained popularity.
 Bad Newz emerged as a moderate commercial success.

+Rise to prominence (2025–present)

-In the following year, he portrayed Maratha Chhatrapati Sambhaji in Utekar's historical action film Chhaava.
+Kaushal portrayed Maratha Chhatrapati Sambhaji in Utekar's 2025 historical action film Chhaava.
 To prepare, he trained in sword, stick and spear fighting, gained 25 kg of body weight and learnt Marathi.
 To enhance the intensity of their on-screen rivalry, Kaushal and Akshaye Khanna (who played the antagonist Aurangzeb) avoided interacting with each other during filming.
 Hindustan Times Rishabh Suri was appreciative of Kaushal's commitment to the role and his body language, but was displeased with the "excessive superherofication of the Maratha ruler".
-Grossing over ₹7.9 billion, Chhaava emerged as Kaushal's biggest grosser, as well as the highest-grossing Hindi film of 2025 and the ninth-biggest-grossing Hindi film of all time.
+Grossing over ₹7.9 billion, Chhaava emerged as Kaushal's biggest grosser, as well as the second highest-grossing Hindi film of 2025 and one of the highest grossing Hindi films of all time.
+Certain media outlets credited the film's success with establishing Kaushal as one of the leading stars of a new generation in Hindi cinema.

-Kaushal will next co-star with Ranbir Kapoor and Alia Bhatt in Sanjay Leela Bhansali's romantic drama Love & War, which is scheduled for release in 2026.
+Kaushal will next co-star with Ranbir Kapoor and Alia Bhatt in Sanjay Leela Bhansali's romantic drama Love & War, which is scheduled for release in 2027.
+He will portray Lord Parashurama in Amar Kaushik's Mahavatar.